-The Cuban American Bar Association (“CABA”) is the largest minority bar association in the State of Florida.
+The Cuban American Bar Association (CABA) is the largest minority bar association in the State of Florida.
 One of CABA's stated missions is to give back to the community by providing legal assistance to the indigent Hispanic/Cuban American community.
-In furtherance of that mission, CABA established the CABA Pro Bono Project (the “Project”).
+In furtherance of that mission, CABA established the CABA Pro Bono Legal Services (CABA Pro Bono).

-CABA members are encouraged to participate in the Project by accepting a case.
+CABA members are encouraged to participate in CABA Pro Bono by accepting a case.
 The cases are generally in the area of family law, but there are also needs in the following areas: adoption, bankruptcy, birth and marriage certificate amendment, consumer issues, court order enforcement, disability, foreclosure, guardianship, immigration, insurance, landlord/tenant, name change, and other civil matters.
+Become a volunteer today!